 Three Peaches on a Stone Ledge, with a Red Admiral Butterfly.
 Adriaen Coorte, 1707.

-I am a human being experiencing life; Life is a form of poetry for me.
-That is the most concise statement regarding my bodies of work.
+I am a human being, experiencing life.
+Life is poetry for me; is the most concise statement regarding my bodies of work.
 The subtext may be apparent or elusive, nuanced or raw; I process the experience by creating.
-The medium, subject, and skill set are always subject to change, it is a way for me to constantly learn and engage, which serves to enrich moments of stillness, awe,openness and being.
+The medium, subject, and skill set, are always, rather, continually, subject to change.
+That mercurial character is its nature; it is the key: unlocking new ways, illuminating paths, unconsciously or not, constantly the impetus for: educating, exploring and engaging with the world.
+A profound connection, training, the many senses, to be aware, to treasure moments of stillness, awe, openness and being.

 To be continued...

 Due to a plethora of unexpected circumstances, this site is due for a much needed refreshing and profound reconsideration; thank you for your patience.